Richsoul/My-first-game/README.md

 - every 50m game speed increases
 Wednesday:
 - add shop firebase
-- shop power ups: fill the oxuygen lvl to max, ivulnerable to all the stuns and roots for 5 sec.,
+- shop power ups: fill the oxygen lvl to max, ivulnerable to all the stuns and roots for 5 sec.,
 Thursday:
 Friday: